 As usual, feel free to share and comment.

 Young cousin Jodie has asked me to relate my studies leading up the status of Nurse/Midwife in South Africa.
 She is not aware that she is asking me to turn back the pages of my life to 1955, to when I was 22 years old.

-In South Africa you needed a registered nurse certificate – a 3 ½ year hospital training – in hand, in order to become a Midwife.
-Midwifery was a further one year course after your 3 ½ year Registered Nursing Diploma course, all taken in a hospital with a mandatory stay in the Nurse’s quarters when not at work.
-No sleeping around in those days… University training was not available until somewhere in the late 1960’s.
+In South Africa, you needed a registered nurse certificate – a 3 ½ year hospital training – in hand, in order to become a Midwife.
+Midwifery was a further one-year course after your 3 ½ years Registered Nursing Diploma course, all taken in a hospital with a mandatory stay in the Nurse’s quarters when not at work.
+No sleeping around in those days… University training was not available until somewhere in the late 1960s.

 The year was divided up; working periods on Night Duty, Anti Natal Care (Clinical), Labor and Delivery, Post Natal Care for the mother and Post Natal Care for the infant, and back to the Clinic for follow up on mother and baby.
 Then there was the stressful nightmare (8 weeks of it) of “District” work – more on District later…

 We had no vacation, nor long weekends, for the entire year.
 One day off per week but when you were off during the week, there were lectures to attend.
-You worked day duty from 7a.m. to 7p.m. with 4-hours off during the day.
-You attended lectures during that time, and studied should you have tests the next day.
+You worked day duty from 7 a.m. to 7 p.m. with 4-hours off during the day.
+You attended lectures during that time, and studied should you have any tests the next day.